Queens Road tram stop: Services

 Every route across the Manchester Metrolink network operates to a 12-minute headway (5 tph) Monday–Saturday, and to a 15-minute headway (4 tph) on Sundays and bank holidays.
 Sections served by a second "peak only" route (like this stop) will have a combined headway of 6 minutes during peak times.

 Queens Road is located in Zone 2, and the stop itself has two platforms which aren't named.
-Trams towards Piccadilly depart from the inbound platform (easternmost) and an extra service runs direct to Altrincham during peak times.
-Trams to Bury stop at the outbound platform (westernmost).
+Trams towards Piccadilly depart from the inbound platform (east) and an extra service runs direct to Altrincham during peak times.
+Trams to Bury stop at the outbound platform (west).